 To do this, we utilize well-known procedures for performing an indirect Fourier transform of the SAXS data.
 Usually this is used for extracting pair distribution functions, here we need it for providing a smooth fit to the experimental scattering data and for estimating I(0), which is an important parameter in the data.

 A script called denss.fit_data.py is provided which can be used to fit experimental data with a smooth curve based on an extended version of Peter Moore’s approach (Moore 1979) using a trigonometric series.
-The denss.fit_data.py script includes a simple interactive GUI for selecting Dmax and the smoothing factor alpha and displays the experimental data, the smooth fit to the data, and the real space pair distribution function. denss.fit_data.py will save a .dat file containing the smooth fit to the data which can then be used as input to denss.py (see below).
-Additionally, useful parameters calculated from the fit, such as the radius of gyration and Porod volume, are displayed.
+The denss.fit_data.py script includes a simple interactive GUI for selecting Dmax and the smoothing factor alpha and displays the experimental data, the smooth fit to the data, and the real space pair distribution function. denss.fit_data.py will save a .fit file containing the smooth fit to the data which can then be used as input to denss.py (see below).
+Additionally, useful parameters calculated from the fit, such as the radius of gyration and Porod volume, are displayed and saved in the file header.
 The manuscript describing the mathematical derivation and the algorithm of this new approach is currently in preparation.

 denss.fit_data.py can be run simply from the command line as: